 - In the episode, "Minnehaha: The Filching of the Falls", Toni DiBuono and Joe Howard appear in character as Pat Tuesday and George Frankly, their roles from the Mathnet segments on Square One TV.
 In real life, theme song co-composer David Yazbek was formerly a writer for Square One TV during the show's first and second seasons.

-- In the episode, The Case of the Lifted Lines, The clue was given by X the Owl from The Neighborhood of Make-Believe segment on Mister Rogers' Neighborhood.
+- In the episode, The Case of the Lifted Lines, The clue was given by X the Owl and Henrietta Pussycant from The Neighborhood of Make-Believe segment on Mister Rogers' Neighborhood.
+In real life, both shows were co-produced by Pittsburgh PBS station WQED.

 - In the episode, The Unfair Exchange/Shell Shock, Pac-Man appears, giving out a clue about the National Coin-Op and Video Arcade museum.